Samsung/ONE/compiler/circle-opselector/README.md

 # circle-opselector

-`circle-opselector` is a tool for creating new circle model by various methods to select nodes.
+`circle-opselector` is a tool for creating new circle models by selecting nodes from a model.

 ## Example